dimi-fn/Various-Data-Science-Scripts/AI/Notes.md

 * `Batch` gradient descent: each step of the gradient descent uses *all* the training examples for each update step

 * A good way to verify that gradient descent is working correctly is to look at the value of the cost function 𝐽(𝑤,𝑏) and check that it is decreasing with each step.

+# Adam Optimization Algorithm

+Adam (short for Adaptive Moment Estimation) is an optimization algorithm commonly used in ML to efficiently update the parameters of a model during training.
+It adjusts the learning rates for each parameter individually based on their historical gradients and helps accelerate convergence.

 -------------------------------------------------